 - 1. Cut below the neck of the bottle in a circular fashion while the label continues to face the guest. - 2.
-Press your thumb against the neck of the bottle opposite the knife.
+Press your thumb against the neck of the bottle, opposite the knife.
 Use a scraping motion to peel the foil upwards and away from the bottle.
 Once you have separated the foil sufficiently from the bottle, finish removing the top portion of it with your hands. - 3.
 Hold the bottle firmly with one hand.
-Use the other to place the tip of the corkscrew at a slight angle in the center of the cork.
-Slowly twist the corkscrew and straighten while applying downward pressure.
+Use the other to place the tip of the corkscrew at a 45° angle in the center of the cork.
+Pierce the cork while slowly twisting the corkscrew and straightening while applying downward pressure.
 Continue twisting the corkscrew into the cork being careful to keep it travelling down the center of the cork.
 DO NOT twist the bottle or place the bottle on the table! - 4.
 Place the first step of the corkscrew onto the lip of the bottle.
 Use sufficient pressure with one hand to leverage the cork out of the bottle as pictured.
 Raise the cork straight without bending.
-Set the second step of the corkscrew onto the lip of the bottle and continue to pull the cork out straight from the bottle, but do not pop. - 5.
+Set the second step of the corkscrew onto the lip of the bottle and continue to pull the cork straight from the bottle, but do not pop. - 5.
 Unscrew the cork from the corkscrew being careful not to break it.
-Check cork to make sure there are no puncture marks on the side or bottom that would cause cork to flake off and contaminate the bottle.
-Set the cork in front of the guests.
+Inspect cork to ensure there are no puncture marks on the side or bottom that would cause cork to flake off and contaminate the bottle.
+Set the cork in front of the guest who ordered the wine.